fjvallarino/monomer/README.md

 PRs are welcome!

 If possible, keep them small and focused.
 If you are planning on making a large change, please submit an issue first so we can agree on a solution.

-## Questions?

-If you are not sure how something works or you have a usage question, feel free to open an issue!

 ## License